joellemaxw311/pastvre.net/gaming.md

 ## Friend Codes

 Add me as a friend in one of these games or services!
-All the services I list here are probably Nintendo products, because friend codes are pretty obselete.
+It is likely that all the services I will list here are Nintendo products, because friend codes are pretty obselete.

 {% for service in site.data.friendcodes %}
 <h3>{{ service.name }}</h3>